September 19, 2021

 James has been teaching us how to work our faith in order to develop a faith that works.
 Just before today’s reading, he writes, “For just as the body without the spirit is dead, so faith without works is also dead.”
 (James 2:26)

 Our faith shows up in our work, what we do, how we live.
 But work without faith is just work.
 When our work is an expression of our faith, we grow in maturity, our words align with our actions, and our actions align with God’s will.

 In today’s passage from the book of James, he dives a little deeper into the idea we heard a couple of weeks ago: “everyone should be quick to listen, slow to speak, and slow to become angry.”
 (James 1:19) It’s that “slow to speak” part that can get us into trouble.
 When we let our tongues run ahead of us, whether we are being careless or intentionally hurtful, it damages our witness for Christ.
 Continue reading →

 Have you ever needed to make a decision, and you just couldn’t decide?
 You’d looked at all the options, and there didn’t seem to be one right answer, one perfect solution.
 You just had to use your best judgment, so you could go forward.

 We see it all the time in sports.
 The referee makes a call on a play that isn’t really clear from the sidelines, so they review it.
 And as the commentators in the booth discuss the slow motion video of the play from all possible angles, they can’t decide which way it should go, either.
 But the game has to go on.
 Everyone depends on the ref’s best judgment to make the final call.

 We make judgments all the time.
 We make choices based on the best information we can gather.
-Sometimes those choices are good ones, and sometimes we make poor choices, Either way, every choice we make is a judgment call.
+Sometimes those choices are good ones, and sometimes we make poor choices.
+Either way, every choice we make is a judgment call.
 But there’s a difference between judging and being judgmental.